 Clements concluded that “a legend has been created among the youth of several southern Indiana counties in order to explain a physical phenomenon as well as to provide a supernatural ‘thrill’ as an escape from boredom” (264).

 Want to hear more locals (of the past) tell their version of the story?
+There are so many versions.
 Read more here.

 In elementary school, our music teacher played a 1980s PBS cartoon set to Camille Saint-Saëns’ “Danse Macabre” on Halloween.
 The cartoon began with a statue of a cloaked skeleton coming to life after sunset, using his instrument to summon skeletons from their graves.
 Since then, I have always imagined the statues I see in cemeteries becoming animated at nightfall.